 Roughly 2.5 million college students every year transfer to a different school.
 Statistics from the United States Department of Education suggest that close to 60% of college students will attend more than one school before they graduate.
-While many students find just the right college and stay there four years, these statistics suggest that there is a good chance that your college student may consider a transfer to another college at some point during his college career.
+While many students find just the right college and stay there four years, these statistics suggest that there is a good chance that your college student may consider a transfer to another college at some point during their college career.

-While the overall transfer rate in the United States may suggest that transferring is now the norm for many, if your child decides to transfer, the process is a significant event for him, and for you.
+While the overall transfer rate in the United States may suggest that transferring is now the norm for many, if your child decides to transfer, the process is a significant event for them, and for you.
 Even though others may be going through the same process, it does not lessen the impact of the decision for your individual student.

 What are transfer options?